justswaporg/justlists/README.md

 Anyone can create and maintain a token list on TRON by following the specification.

 ## Validate JustLists？
+# JustLists
+A TRON token list standard

 You can use ajv or other libraries to perform the validation against the JSON schema.

 ## Create a JustList
+# JustLists
+A TRON token list standard TVHdBjsRLdqJStiWsEyyrFpDrj3JDMqM63
+## What is JustLists?

+JustLists is a specification for lists of token metadata (e.g. addresses, symbols or names) that can be used by a number of DApp interfaces that need one or more lists.

+Anyone can create and maintain a token list on TRON by following the specification.

+## Validate JustLists？
+TVHdBjsRLdqJStiWsEyyrFpDrj3JDMqM63
 The best way to write a JustList is to use an editor that supports JSON schema validation.
 Most code editors do, such as IntelliJ and VSCode.

 In order for your token list to be usable, it must pass all JSON schema validation.